elnobun/myreads-reactnd/README.md

  |-- index.html - DO NOT MODIFY
  |-- favicon.ico - React Icon, You may change if you wish.
 +-- src/
+ +-- Components
+  |-- AllBooks.js - This returns the books in the shlef, and their status
+  |-- BookLists.js - This handles the List of books in its descriptive state.
+  |-- BookSearch.js - This is the component that displays current books in the shelf, as well as seached books.
+  |-- BookShelf.js - This is the shelf status
  +-- icons/ - Helpful images for your app.
 Use at your discretion.
   |-- add.svg
   |-- arrow-back.svg